USDA Home Loans

 - Loans have a 30-year term.

-In addition to the personal eligibility requirements, the home you’re looking to finance must be located in a designated USDA rural area and be one of the following:
+In addition to the personal eligibility requirements, the home you’re looking to finance must be located in a designated USDA rural area or farmland and be one of the following:

 - An existing home.